Sewer Treatment & Septage Receiving

 The Sandy Point Sewage Treatment Plant has recently been upgraded to receive waste from septic systems.
 This will enhance the service provided by the new facility and service a much larger portion of municipal residents.

-The fee for disposing of septage at the Sewage Treatment Plant is determined by Council in the Municipality's pdf Fees Policy (124 KB) .
+The fee for disposing of septage at the Sewage Treatment Plant is determined by Council in the Municipality's Fees Policy.
 The current fee for disposing of septage at the Sewage Treatment Plant is $0.0235 per litre of waste.

 The Municipality has a pdf Septage Disposal Policy (132 KB) for receiving septage at the Sandy Point Septage Receiving Station from private and commercial clients within and outside the Municipality of Shelburne.